mileticslobo/latn-cyrl-bridge/README.md

 - Routing: `/lat/...` is routed to WP and stripped before query parsing.
 - Internal links are prefixed to `/lat/` in Latin mode; admin/login/REST are excluded.
+- REST/admin safety: Plugin does not run on `/wp-json` REST requests or in wp-admin; AJAX transliteration is disabled by default and can be enabled per action.

 ## License